vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 ---
 published: false
 ---
-## Why standing up a data science function at later stage startups usually fails
+## Standing up a data science function at later stage startups often ends in failure: a framework for success

-OK, so a company just raised a large round focused on becoming more tech enabled and AI with data science being core to our future growth.
-We’ve heard these stories so many times, frequently ending in failure.
+OK, a startup just raised a large round focused on becoming more tech enabled leveraging ML/AI with data science being core to future scalable growth.
+We’ve heard these stories so many times, and almost every data scientist has seen these initiatives end in failure.
 The below is a framework to help get started on the right foot.

 **What do you expect DS to do?**